yofabronecoforo/C6EGHV/README.md

 ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------
 34% | 12% | 12% | 12% | 9% | 9% | 5% | 5% | 2%

+- Any unit provided by a Military-type reward will now spawn in a plot near the Goody Hut that provided the reward.
+Additionally, with the exception of the free Military Engineer, any unit provided by a Military-type reward will now be Era-appropriate.

 ### New Standard Types
 ![EGHV Rewards](/IMAGES/EGHV.gif)

-The following new rewards are provided by EGHV for all rulesets:
+These rewards are provided by EGHV for all rulesets:

 Goody Hut (Weight) | Common (40) | Uncommon (30) | Rare (20) | Legendary (10)
 ------ | ------ | ------ | ------ | ------